FremyCompany/css-regions-polyfill/README.md

     <script src="/cssregions.min.js"></script>

-Once the polyfilled is installed, you can use unprefixed css-regions in any of your `<link>` or `<style>` stylesheets accessible to your domain, even the one generated via dynamic insertion of tags via JavaScript:
+Once the polyfill is installed, you can use unprefixed css-regions in any of your `<link>` or `<style>` stylesheets accessible to your domain, even the one generated via dynamic insertion of tags via JavaScript:

     .content-source {
         flow-into: content-flow contents;